 Costs incurred to obtain loans are deferred and amortized using the straight-line method over the length of the respective loan.
-Amortization expense of \$13,490 and \$15,739, respectively, was taken for the years ended August 31, 2020 and 2019 and included in interest expense on the statements of functional expenses.
+Amortization expense of \$13,490 was taken for each years ended August 31, 2021 and 2020 and included in interest expense on the statements of functional expenses.